nicola02nb/Apache2AutoVHUsers/README.md

 - **Access** to other users' files trough `php`
 - Use of different users permissions reather than one shared like `www-data`'s permissions

+## Requirements

+Dependencies required to be installed use this script `curl`:

+`sudo apt install curl`

+Software like `tar, curl, apache2, php` are also needed during some steps of the installation and utilization of the service.

 ## Installation

-Installed and Tested on **DEBIAN 10 64\32bit** server

-Dependencies required for use `curl, apache2`:

-`sudo apt install curl`

-To use the script just **download it** via:
+To use the script just **download it** via bash command:

-`curl https://git.e-fermi.it/s01723/apache2autovhusers/-/raw/master/Apache2AutoVHUsers.sh --output Apache2AutoVHUsers.sh`
+`curl -sL https://github.com/nicola02nb/Apache2AutoVHUsers/raw/master/Apache2AutoVHUsers.sh --output Apache2AutoVHUsers.sh`

 Then you have to give it permission to **execute**: